percona/pmm-doc/docs/details/victoria-metrics.md

 !!! note alert alert-primary ""
     VM Agents running on PMM Clients push data directly to external VictoriaMetrics.
-    Ensure that they can connect to external Victoria metrics.
+    Ensure that they can connect to external VictoriaMetrics.

 ## Troubleshooting